rpmuller/ePubs/WP1.md

-The most important matters in Plato's philosophy are: first, his Utopia, which was the earliest of a long series; second, his theory of ideas, which was a pioneer attempt to deal with the still unsolved problem of universals; third, his arguments in favour of immortality;
+The most important matters in Plato's philosophy are: first, his Utopia, which was the earliest of a long series; second, his theory of ideas, which was a pioneer attempt to deal with the still unsolved problem of universals; third, his arguments in favor of immortality;
 fourth, his cosmogony; fifth, his conception of knowledge as reminiscence rather than perception.
 But before dealing with any of these topics, I shall say a few words about the circumstances of his life and the influences which determined his political and philosophical opinions.

 Plato was born in 428--7 BC, in the early years of the Peloponnesian War.
 He was a well-to-do aristocrat, related to various people who were concerned in the rule of the Thirty Tyrants.
 He was a young man when Athens was defeated, and he could attribute the defeat to democracy, which his social position and his family connections were likely to make him despise.
 He was a pupil of Socrates, for whom he had a profound affection and respect; and Socrates was put to death by the democracy.
 It is not, therefore, surprising that he should turn to Sparta for an adumbration of his ideal commonwealth.
 Plato possessed the art to dress up illiberal suggestions in such a way that they deceived future ages, which admired the _Republic_ without ever becoming aware of what was involved in its proposals.
 It has always been correct to praise Plato, but not to understand him.
 This is the common fate of great men.
 My object is the opposite.
-I wish to understand him but to treat him with as little reverence as if he were a contemporary Encgish or American advocate of totalitarianism.
+I wish to understand him but to treat him with as little reverence as if he were a contemporary English or American advocate of totalitarianism.

-The purely philosophical influences on Plato were also such as to predispose him in favour of Sparta.
+The purely philosophical influences on Plato were also such as to predispose him in favor of Sparta.
 These influences, speaking broadly, were: Pythagoras, Parmenides, Heraclitus, and Socrates.

 From Pythagoras (whether by way of Socrates or not) Plato